-RetroArch Android Setup Guide
+RetroArch Setup Guide

 Installation

-Download the APK onto your Android device.
+Android users: Download the APK onto your Android device.
 Open it.

 Allow any popups, you may get one about unknown sources.